Dec 1, 2021

 The benefits of solar power are clear—cleaner energy and a more sustainable electrical grid.
-But not everyone who wants solar energy can put a solar panel on his or her roof.
+But not everyone who wants solar energy can put solar panels on their roof.

 What’s a good solution?
 Community Solar.

-Community Solar (sometimes referred to as shared solar or roofless solar) is a new way to receive the financial and environmental benefits of solar energy—without the hassle of installing your own solar panels.
+Community Solar is a new way to receive the financial and environmental benefits of solar energy—without having to install your own solar panels.
 With Community Solar, renewable energy is more accessible than ever—allowing many communities to enjoy clean power.

 How It Works